malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 This approach will be unable to scale to any practical circuit, as practical circuits often require upwards of 100 qubits.
 Clearly, solving a system of 2**100 inequalities is infeasible.
-However, the classes and functions used to implement this approach will hopefully be useful in the later part of this project, discussed in sections II and III.
+However, the classes and functions used to implement this approach are useful in the later parts of this project, discussed in sections II and III.

 The following describes how this approach generates a lump annealer encoding from a multi-gate circuit through an example of the XNOR function.